Best Podcast Microphones: Top Picks for Every Budget and Setup

 Best affordable podcast microphones

-As you’ve seen, the Samson Q2U is one of the most budget-friendly microphones on this list.
-It offers everything you need to get started recording—including quality audio—for just $69.99 USD.
+The Samson Q2U is one of the most budget-friendly mics on this list — everything needed to start recording, including quality audio, for $69.99 USD.

 If the Q2U doesn’t fit the bill, one of these affordable alternatives will: